Bill Tytla: Later years

 He also took time to create one last short for Terrytoons, First Flight Up (1962).
-His last work of animation on a film was on The Incredible Mr. Limpet, a comedy feature film mixing live action and animation, directed by Arthur Lubin and starring Don Knotts as a fish.
+His last work of animation on a film was for Warner Bros.
+Cartoons on The Incredible Mr. Limpet, a comedy feature film mixing live action and animation, directed by Arthur Lubin and starring Don Knotts as a fish.
 However, during this time Tytla became ill and a lot of the actual animation was completed by animation director Robert McKimson, Hawley Pratt and Gerry Chiniquy.
 All three of them are better known for their Looney Tunes work.
+Tytla had also been working on the idea for an animated movie called "Mousthusula, the 2000 Year Old Mouse", but could not find anyone being interested.

-Following this Tytla suffered many small strokes which left him blind in his left eye.
+Following this Tytla suffered many small strokes, which left him blind in his left eye.
 On August 13, 1967, the opening night of the Montreal Expo's World Exhibition of Animation Cinema, featured a screening of Dumbo as part of an Hommage Aux Pionniers.
 Tytla was invited, but worried if anyone would remember him.
 When the film finished, they announced the presence of "The Great Animator."
 When the spotlight finally found him, the audience erupted in "a huge outpouring of love.
 It may have been one of the great moments of his life," recalled animation historian John Culhane.

 In a letter dated August 27, 1968, W.H.
 Anderson, then-Vice President of Walt Disney Productions, rejected Tytla's offer to do "trial animation", saying, "We really have only enough animation for our present staff."
 And as late as October 11, 1968, less than three months before Tytla's death, Disney director Wolfgang Reitherman responded to story material Tytla submitted explaining "...
 I'm sorry to say that your story ideas don't fit into our present program..
 We have not forgotten that you are anxious to animate here at the studio, but ...
 So far, we can just barely keep our present crew of animators busy ... rest assured you have many friends here at the studio who are pulling for you."

-After briefly working at Hanna-Barbera, Volodymyr Tytla died on his farm on December 30, 1968, aged 64.
+After briefly working at Hanna-Barbera, and directing The Lone Ranger cartoon for Format Films, Vladimir Tytla died on his farm on December 30, 1968, aged 64.
 He was an atheist.